-In fish otoliths, a calcium carbonate structure in fish ears, the ratio of oxygen isotopes, 18O/16O and measured as δ18O, is a function of ambient water temperature, and to some degree salinity.
+Oxygen in otoliths (a calcium carbonate structure in fish ears) is used to determine fish age.
+In fish otoliths the ratio of oxygen isotopes, 18O/16O and measured as δ18O, is a function of ambient water temperature, and to some degree salinity.
 The δ18O level in the otoliths is inversely related to temperature; as the temperature goes up the δ18O goes down.

 Otoliths function like a black box for the life of the fish, so they provide a way to reconstruct its temperature history.
 High-resolution sampling of the otoliths, from the center of the otolith (hatching) to the outer edge (capture) represents the life of the fish.
 Therefore, numerated seasonal cycles (i.e., the number of δ18O maxima, representing winter low temperatures) are an independent measure of fish “true age.”
 If the age estimated by growth zone counts agrees with the true age from the δ18O cycles, then the growth zone counts provided an accurate age.

-There is δ18O age validation research currently in process at the AFSC for Pacific cod and saffron cod.
+This validation method has been used by Center scientists on Pacific cod and saffron cod.
 Other δ18O studies at the AFSC are providing information on fish growth rates and water temperature preference.